endlos99/xdt99/doc/MANUAL.md

 Strictness is required, for example, to compile the *Tombstone City* sample source code shipped with the original TI Editor/Assembler module.
-Some of the comments do not adher to the two-space separator rule of the relaxed xdt99 whitespace mode:
+Some of the comments do not adhere to the two-space separator rule of the relaxed xdt99 whitespace mode:

     R5LB   EQU SUBWS+11 * REGISTER 5 LOW BYTE.